garysteinmetz/technology_survey_study_materials/lessons/i_can_run_a_web_application_on_a_local_web_server.md

 #### Exercise - Create a NPM Project

 From the desktop, create a subdirectory (with name like 'sampleNode1') and using the command line go into it.

-The `npm` tool is in the same directory as the `node` program.
-Run `npm` followed by the word `init` to initialize the project structure.
-Here's an example.
+Then run `npm init` to initialize the project structure.
+In Windows, all this can be done with the following steps.

 ```
+mkdir %HOMEPATH%\Desktop\sampleNode1
+cd %HOMEPATH%\Desktop\sampleNode1
-~/Desktop/node-v12.16.1-darwin-x64/bin/npm init
+npm init
 ```

 Keep pressing the enter or return key to accept the default value for all of the